luluzheng1/TEAM/README.md

 	  ./team.native file.tm

 ## Testing
-All files used for testing are located in the tests directory.
+All files used for testing are located in the tests/ directory.
 To run all tests, do

 	  python runtests.py